vodquang96/django-anymail/docs/sending/anymail_additions.rst

 Inline images
 -------------

-Anymail includes a convenience function to simplify attaching inline images to email.
+Anymail includes convenience functions to simplify attaching inline images to email.

+These functions work with *any* Django :class:`~django.core.mail.EmailMessage` -- they're not specific to Anymail email backends.
+You can use them with messages sent through Django's SMTP backend or any other that properly supports MIME attachments.

+(Both functions are also available as convenience methods on Anymail's :class:`~anymail.message.AnymailMessage` and :class:`~anymail.message.AnymailMessageMixin` classes.)

-.. function:: attach_inline_image(message, content, subtype=None, idstring="img", domain=None)
+.. function:: attach_inline_image_file(message, path, subtype=None, idstring="img", domain=None)

     Attach an inline (embedded) image to the message and return its :mailheader:`Content-ID`.